katsuhisamaruyama/ChangeMacroRecorder/README.md

 # ChangeMacroRecorder

-ChangeMacroRecorder is an Eclipse plugin that automatically records fine-grained changes (i.e., editing operatioins, not AST change operations) by continuously tracking the code edits and commands performed on EclipseÅfs Java editor.
+ChangeMacroRecorder is an Eclipse plugin that automatically records fine-grained changes (i.e., editing operatioins, not AST change operations) by continuously tracking the code edits and commands performed on Eclipse's Java editor.

 ## Description